apache/zeppelin/docs/manual/dynamicform.md

 ## Using form Templates

 This mode creates form using simple template language.
 It's simple and easy to use.
-For example Markdown, Shell, SparkSql language backend uses it.
+For example Markdown, Shell, Spark SQL language backend uses it.

 ### Text input form